 In this image, “User2” has “Reset Password” permission on “User1”.
 It means “User2” can reset a password on behalf of “User1”.

-If you are using a software program for reset passwords, generate periodical reports to show which users have permissions to reset passwords.
+If you are using a software program to reset passwords, generate periodical reports to show which users have permission to reset passwords.

 5. Users who have knowledge of any privileged service account

 Privileged service accounts, including those used for Exchange Server, SQL Server, and for creating backups, have some level of elevated privileges on the computers on which those accounts are used.
 So, if someone has knowledge of a privileged account’s credentials, that service account can be used maliciously.
 Domain controllers are at even more of a risk as an unauthorized user can get administrative access to a domain.
 To know if someone is misusing a service account you will have to audit the logon of each service account.

 6. Users with write access to GPOs applied to Important Computers

 Specific group policies can be created for any computer in the network.
 Such computer-related Group Policy Objects are crucial only for the domain controllers and for those computers that host server applications with domain-privileged access.
 If a user has privileges to write to such important GPOs, then that user account is also a privileged user.

 Perform the following steps to list these users:

 - Go to GPOs in the left pane.

 - Select a GPO whose privileged users you want to see.

 - Click on the “Delegation” tab in the right pane.